What does the Biopharmaceutical industry include?

 Biopharmaceuticals are either medical products with biological sources, or are produced by bioprocessing techniques, such as gene and protein expression.
 Typical biopharmaceuticals include:

-The development of biopharmaceutical products presents a significantly high failure rate and typical pressure-points include longer and more stringent clinical trial programmes and a slow technology transfer to scale-up the manufacturing process.
-The intrinsic variability in biopharmaceuticals (including the variability in the tests used for analysis) adds an additional level of difficulty in justifying and defining specifications.
+The development of biopharmaceutical products has a significantly high failure rate and typical pressure-points include longer and more stringent clinical trials and a slow technology transfer to scale-up the manufacturing process.
+The intrinsic variability in biopharmaceuticals (including the variability in the tests used for analysis) adds an additional level of complexity in justifying and defining specifications.

-The bodies responsible for governing biopharmaceuticals are the same as for pharmaceutical products and include both national and regional organisations such as the Food and Drug Administration (FDA) in the US, the Medicine and Healthcare Product Regulatory Agency (MHRA) in the UK, and the European Medicines Agency (EMA).
-There are some additional specialist agencies such as FDA’s Centre for Biologics Evaluation and Research (CBER) that are dedicated to the regulation and approval of biological products.
+The regulatory bodies responsible for governing biopharmaceuticals are the same as for pharmaceutical products and include both National and regional organisations such as the Food and Drug Administration (FDA) in the US, the Medicine and Healthcare Product Regulatory Agency (MHRA) in the UK, and the European Medicines Agency (EMA).
+There are some additional specialist agencies such as FDA’s Centre for Biologics Evaluation and Research (CBER) and the National Institute for Biological Standards and Controls (NIBSC) in the UK that are dedicated to the regulation and approval of biological products.

-Rigorous validation of the entire manufacturing process, with special attention to the potential of unwanted side effects (such as immunogenicity to impurities and degradative products etc.) form a critical part of the development and registration process for this highly specialised area of pharmaceutics.
+Rigorous validation of the entire manufacturing process, with special attention to the potential of unwanted side effects (such as immunogenicity against impurities and degradation products), form a critical part of the development and registration process for this highly specialised area of pharmaceuticals.

-Woodley BioReg has over 200 years combined experience of helping biopharmaceuticals products be developed, manage non-clinical and clinical trials and achieve and maintain product registration for a number of biopharmaceuticals and vaccines throughout Europe and the US.
-WBR have supported a number of biologics manufacturers through a Flexible Resourcing Solution to address immediate and long term strategy, regulatory and quality needs.
+Woodley BioReg has over 200 years combined experience in supporting the development of biopharmaceutical products, including process development, validation, comparability/biochemical bridging, nonclinical and clinical development, agency interactions, and submission and maintenance of Product Licences for a number of biopharmaceuticals and vaccines throughout Europe and the US.
+Woodley BioReg has supported a number of biologics manufacturers through a flexible resourcing solution to address immediate and long term strategy, regulatory, and quality needs.